Concise Fuzzy Planar Embedding of Graphs: a Dimensionality Reduction Approach: A Graph Mapping Approach

 \section{A Graph Mapping Approach}

-In order to manage the large amount of data associated with graphs, we seek to transform their representation to a more compact form, even if some information is lost.
-Our proposed method is to represent the nodes in a $k$-dimensional space, where $k$ is a fixed constant, with distances between them indicating their adjacency status.
-This is done by associating each node with two parameters, $r$ and $R$, that indicate the ``radius'' within which its neighbors are located and the ``radius'' outside of which its non-neighbors are located, respectively.
-There is uncertainty regarding the nodes that lie within these two values.
+In order to manage the large amount of data associated with graphs, we seek to transform their representation to a more compact form, even if some minimal amount of information is lost.
+The graphs we consider can be either directed or undirected.
+We will describe our approach for undirected graphs first, then we show how the same method is applied to directed graphs.

+As mentioned earlier, our proposed method is to represent the nodes as points, or vectors, in a two-dimensional space, with distances between them indicating their adjacency status.
+To answer adjacency queries, each node $v$ is associated with two parameters, $r(v)$ and $R(v)$, that indicate the ``radius'' of $d$-ball within which the points corresponding to its neighbors are located and the ``radius'' outside of which its non-neighbors' points are located, respectively.
+There is uncertainty regarding the points that lie within these two values.

-For the first part, we propose to use the linear-time FastMap algorithm from \cite{faloutsos95fastmap}, which takes a distance matrix and returns a set of points in a $k$ dimensional space where $k$ is user defined.
-FastMap works in linear time in the number of nodes thus it outperforms other algorithms with similar goals such as multidimensional scaling.
-Once we have this mapping, it is possible to calculate the two parameters of each node $v$.
-This is done by calculating the distance from $v$ to all other nodes, and arranging those distances, for example, in an increasing manner.
-Iterating from the beginning of this list, we can determine the least ``r'' such that all nodes within it are neighbors of $v$.
-Similarly, from the end of this list we may conclude the value of ``R''.
-With this approach, of course, the resulting representation will not give a definitive ``yes'' or ``no'' about the adjacency status of two nodes unless it is truly the case.
+For the first part, we use the linear-time FastMap algorithm from \cite{faloutsos95fastmap} after transforming the given graph's adjacency matrix into a distance matrix.
+This is necessary because Fastmap takes a distance matrix as input and returns a set of points in a $k$-dimensional space where $k$ is to be selected based on the desired accuracy, and it can also be user defined.

+Once we have the above described mapping, it is possible to calculate the two parameters $r$ and $R$ of each node $v$.
+This is done by calculating the Euclidean distance from $v$ to all other nodes, and arranging those distances, for example, in an increasing manner.

+Iterating from the beginning of this list, we determine the least ``$r = r(v)$'' such that all nodes within it are neighbors of $v$.
+This guarantees that any node whose corresponding point is within distance $r(v)$ from $v$ is a neighbor of $v$ Similarly, from the end of the list we determine the value of ``$R=R(v)$.''
+Of course, the resulting representation will not give a definitive ``yes'' or ``no'' about the adjacency of two nodes unless it is truly the case.